-7 Things You Should Never Do to Your Vagina
+7 Things You Shouldn't Do to Your Vagina

 The vagina is an organ that is very sensitive to environmental changes.
 The pH of this organ is also prone to becoming disrupted.

-You surely know some of the factors that can harm the health of this region, such as a lack of hygiene, wearing tight clothing or unprotected sex, among other factors.
+You surely know some of the factors that can harm your vaginal health, such as a lack of hygiene, wearing tight clothing, or having unprotected sex, among other factors.

-As a result of this, your nether region transforms into the perfect area for cultivating bacteria.
+As a result, your nether region transforms into the perfect area for cultivating bacteria.
 This causes vaginal infections and increases the amount of vaginal discharge.

-If you use these products regularly, then we recommend that you reduce the amount of times you use them or change them more frequently.
-Ideally, you should be changing them every 4 hours.
+If you use these products regularly, we recommend to change them more frequently.
+Ideally, you should change them every 4 hours.

 The vagina has a distinctive smell and this is completely normal.
-Maybe the smell makes you uncomfortable as you think it’s an unpleasant odor.
-However, what happens when you test this assumption and ask you partner what they think?
+Maybe the smell makes you uncomfortable because you think it’s an unpleasant odor.

 You should only worry when: